Rpc

 type can be implicitly converted toContextRef

-The lifecycle of the ctx passed to the callback handler function is managed by the AimRT framework and is consistent with the lifecycle of Req and Rsp;
+The lifecycle of the ctx passed to the callback handler is managed by the AimRT framework and is consistent with the lifecycle of Req and Rsp;

 Used